 However, what’s perhaps most interesting is that in early 2021, Fox News Channel lost its grip on the top spot.
 This was largely due to its coverage of the 2020 election results, as well as the insurrection that took place at the Capitol Building on January 6, 2021.

-A key reason for this was the channel’s decision to continue to play to claims of election fraud that pretty much only former President Donald Trump and his most loyal supports were purporting.
+A key reason for this was the channel’s decision to continue to play to claims of election fraud that pretty much only former President Donald Trump and his most loyal supporters were purporting.
 No independent agency found any evidence of election fraud, yet Fox News Channel continued to report this story.

 Eventually, those who continued to believe in this narrative, emboldened by the president and the information presented to them by Fox News Channel and other right-wing media outlets, stormed the US Capitol Building in what amounted to a violent attempted coup.